Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 Note that enum parameters are still not validated by the provider - they are only validated in Snowflake.
 We will handle this during a small rework of the parameters in the future.

+### Add missing preview features to config

+Values:
+- `snowflake_functions_datasource`
+- `snowflake_procedures_datasource`
+- `snowflake_tables_datasource`
+  were missing in the `preview_features_enabled` attribute in the provider's config.
+They were added.

+References: #3302

+### functions and procedures docs updated

+Argument names are automatically wrapped in double quotes, so:
+- uppercase names should be used or
+- argument name should be quoted in the procedure/function definition.

+Updated the docs and the previous migration guide entry.

+References: #3298

 ## v0.100.0 ➞ v1.0.0

 ### Preview features flag